GEUS-Glaciology-and-Climate/GrIML/docs/tutorials-data.md

 ### Data format

-The detected lakes are presented as polygon vector features in shapefile format (.shp), with coordinates provided in the WGS NSIDC Sea Ice Polar Stereographic North (EPSG:3413) projected coordinate system.
+The detected lakes are presented as polygon vector features in GeoPackage format (.gpkg), with coordinates provided in the WGS NSIDC Sea Ice Polar Stereographic North (EPSG:3413) projected coordinate system.

 ### Metadata